 In order to facilitate a booking we are also obligated to obtain personal data of a special category such as contagious disease vaccination information, health and medical information and information that could reveal your race or ethnicity.

 We realise that your emergency contact may not have heard of Fred.
 Olsen Travel previously, and so we ask you to inform them that you will be sharing their information with us.
 If they have any queries, they can contact us using the details we have provided in this Notice.

 You are required to provide personal information to us before we can confirm your booking.
 If you fail to provide us with this information, then you will not be able to book your holiday.

 We are proud to have a wide network of travel partners.
 If you have concerns that we may have received your information in error or would like to find out where we have received your information from, please contact us using the details in this notice.

 Purposes of Processing Your Personal Data and Legal Basis

 We process your data for a variety of purposes.
-As a Travel Agent, we process your personal data to facilitate the booking and provisioning of your holiday and we have outlined these purposes in the table below.
-It will be beneficial for you to review the privacy notices of the third parties we book you with to understand how they will process your data.
+As a Travel Agent, we process personal data primarily to facilitate bookings and providing holidays.
 We always process personal data with a legal basis and the table below demonstrates our intended purposes and the legal basis we use to process your data.

 Recipients of Your Information

-- Specialist service providers; in the event you require a specialist service e.g. medical services
+• Specialist service providers, such as where you require a specialist service e.g. medical services

-- Selected third parties and service providers, including marketing agencies, marketing research agencies, PR agencies and data hosting service providers, so that we can develop, enhance and promote our services and provide you with information and marketing messages about products and services you may enjoy
+• Our employees and contractors, selected third parties and service providers, including marketing agencies, marketing research agencies, PR agencies and data hosting service providers, so that we can develop, enhance, and promote our business generally and our services and provide customers with information and marketing messages about products and services